devicefactory/df1-manual/howto_start.md

   `0xFF013F   ->   x: 0xFF    y: 0x01    z: 0x3F`

   These are hex values representing 3 bytes, 1 byte per axis.
-Thus, you are seeing unsigned 8 bit integer per axis.
+Thus, you are seeing unsigned 1 byte integer per axis.
   This simple python lines show what these 3 bytes contain.
 More on this in later tutorial...

   ```{python}